Tirana: Architecture

 Tirana is home to a mixture of architectural styles reflecting the influential periods in its history.
 Its current appearance was considerably shaped by two totalitarian regimes, once by the fascist regime of Benito Mussolini during the Second World War and the regime of Enver Hoxha in the aftermath.
 The Palace of Brigades, the ministries buildings, the government building and the municipality hall are designed by Florestano Di Fausto and Armando Brasini, both well-known architects of the Mussolini period in Italy.
 The Dëshmorët e Kombit Boulevard was built in 1930 and given the name King Zog I Boulevard.

 In the 20th century, the part from Skanderbeg Square up to the train station was named Stalin Boulevard.
 The Royal Palace or Palace of Brigades previously served as the official residence of King Zog I. It has been used by different Albanian governments for various purposes.
-Because of the outbreak of World War II, and the 1939 Italian invasion of Albania, King Zog I fled Albania and never had a chance to see the Palace fully constructed.
+Because of the outbreak of World War II, and the 1939 Italian invasion of Albania, Zog I fled Albania and never had a chance to see the Palace fully constructed.
 The Italians finished it and used it as the Army Headquarters.
 The Palace took its nickname Palace of Brigades because it was taken from the Italians by a people's army brigade.

 In the 21st century, Tirana turned into a proper modernist city, with large blocks of flats, modern new buildings, new shopping centres and many green spaces.
 In June 2016, the Mayor of Tirana Erion Veliaj and the Italian architect Stefano Boeri announced the start of the works for the redaction of the Master Plan Tirana 2030.

 Tirana is a densely-built area and still offers several public parks throughout its districts, graced with green gardens.
 The Grand Park is the most important green space in Tirana.
 It is one of the most visited areas by local citizens.
 The park includes many children's playgrounds, sport facilities and landmarks such as the Saint Procopius Church, the Presidential Palace, the Botanical Gardens, the Tirana Zoo, the Amphitheatre, the Monument of the Frashëri Brothers and many others.

-The Rinia Park was built during the Communist regime in Albania.
+The Rinia Park was built during the Communist era.
 It bordered by Dëshmorët e Kombit Boulevard to the east, Gjergi Fishta Boulevard and Bajram Curri Boulevard to the south, Rruga Ibrahim Rugova to the west and Rruga Myslym Shyri to the north.
 The Taivani Centre is the main landmark in the park and houses cafés, restaurants, fountains, and a bowling lane in the basement.
 The Summer Festival takes place every year in the park, to celebrate the end of winter and the rebirth of nature and a rejuvenation of spirit amongst the Albanians.

-As of the Mayor of Tirana Erion Veliaj, the Municipality of Tirana will build more green spaces and will plant more trees.
+As of 2020, it was announced that the Municipality of Tirana will build more green spaces and will plant more trees.